 Below, our California personal injury attorneys address frequently asked questions about a minor’s compromise and how it may affect your case:

-- 1. What is a compromise of a minor’s claim in California?
+- 1. What is a compromise of a minor’s claim?

-- 2. Who can participate in the compromise of a claim on a minor’s behalf?
+- 2. Who can participate in the compromise?

-- 6. How are the proceeds from the settlement handled?
+- 6. How are the settlement proceeds handled?

-1. What is a compromise of a minor’s claim in California?
+1. What is a compromise of a minor’s claim?

-A compromise of a minor claim is a legal phrase that refers to a settlement of a disputed claim for money damages in a personal injury case for the benefit of the minor under the age of 18.
+A “compromise of a minor claim” refers to a settlement for money damages in a personal injury case for the benefit of the minor under the age of 18.

-Examples of disputed claims in negligence-based personal injury lawsuits include:
+Examples of damages in negligence-based personal injury lawsuits include:

-- Compensatory damages resulting from an injury that occurred at a California public school;
+- Medical bills from a car accident or an injury that occurred at a public school;

 - Pain & suffering and rehabilitation costs resulting from a slip and fall; or